Your Credentialing Partner

 As part of its Quality Improvement Program, TPQVO surveys its clients each year on twelve dimensions of product and service quality including timeliness, accuracy, communication and complaint handling.

 Another way TPQVO gathers feedback from clients is through regular client meetings in the client’s service area.
 Clients attend Client Meetings to discuss new products and services, improving services, and other ways to make the working relationship with TPQVO more successful.
-Client meetings are conducted twice a year.

 Contracting and Delegation